Darep/ajk-s-template/README.md

 ajk's template
 ==============

-A starting point for CSS and JS.
-Uses Compass/Sass and modular magic! :)
+A starting point, a boilerplate, a template for your Web project.
+Mainly just provides a bunch of nice CSS/Sass things so you are ready to just roll.
+Main point is to promote smart modularity with CSS, so the project's CSS won't become a dump.
+Also tries to promote responsiveness and ems instead of pixels.

+Check out the `sass`-directory and take a look around.
+If you like it, grab the template and start hacking! :)

 [See demo](http://darep.github.com/ajk-s-template/)